Association of Ramaytush Ohlone

 Original Peoples of the San Francisco Peninsula

-The Ramaytush (pronounced rah-my-toosh) are the original peoples of the San Francisco Peninsula.
-Prior to the arrival of the Spanish, the Ramaytush Ohlone numbered approximately 1500 to 2,000 persons, but by the end the Mission Period only a few families had survived.
+The Ramaytush (pronounced rah-my-toosh) Ohlone are the original peoples of the San Francisco Peninsula.
+Prior to the arrival of the Spanish, the Ramaytush Ohlone numbered approximately 1,500 to 2,000 persons, but by the end the Mission Period only a few families had survived.
 Today, only one lineage is know to have produced living descendants in the present.
-Today, those descendants comprise the membership of the Ramaytush Ohlone peoples and the staff of the Association of Ramaytush Ohlone.
+Those descendants comprise the membership of the Ramaytush Tribe and the staff of the Association of Ramaytush Ohlone (non-profit).

 Announcements